expbor/space.expbor.webscraping/README.md

 ## Description

-This app scrapes the projects of www.freelancermap.de
+This script scrapes the projects of www.freelancermap.de

 Starting from the start url:
 ![grafik](https://github.com/user-attachments/assets/486527ec-7a8c-42b9-9022-f1591f9b0c6f)